prithugoswami/personal-website/content/posts/debugging-dwm.md

 ```
 And as I go through the whole function, I find that `c->tags` isn't changed anywhere else.

-I learnt about the `display` command in this process which I thought what `watch` actually was. `watch` breaks when a variable's value changes, while display just prints the value of the variable after each step.

-TL;DR
+### applyrules(c) is the culprit
-There's a function `applyrules(c)` that takes `Client` type add modifies the client `c`—which I completely skipped over while reading the code.
+This function is what modifies the `c->tag` value in `manage()`.
+It takes `Client` type add modifies the client `c`—which I completely skipped over while reading the code.
 I didn't bother to look at what it did.
 But when I saw the value change, everything clicked!
 The `c->tags` value was being changed by `applyrules(c)` way before the line `selmon->tagset[selmon->seltags] &= ~scratchtag` is executed.
 I took a look at `applyrules(c)` but already guessed what it does.
 It is responsible for applying some rules to the new client but also adds tags to new clients, which I didn't suspect during my first read.

 ```c